 - Off-page clicking is not allowed.
 The test taker will be logged out and each instance will be tracked in our system.
 A test taker will need assistance logging back in to the actual test.

-In situations where a teacher is not available to prepare test takers, we recommend reading the Test Taker Guide and sharing it with test takers to reduce issues on the day of testing.
+- Test Taker Guide to share with test takers to reduce issues on the day of testing.